TadavomnisT/captcha_for_php/README.md

 Hey there!

-I've scripted a few captchas so I decided to share them with you.
+I've created a few captchas so I decided to share them with you.

 The first 2 are not gonna really help you with anything but learning how to develope your own captcha!